bersen66/Stegozavr/src/README.md

 # SRC FOLDER:

-This folder contains entry point to app and implementations of things, declared in ```include``` folder.
+This folder contains entry point to app and defenitions of things, declared in ```include``` folder.